 The FHF and Victoria University have developed an eye health model that provides the basis for evaluating the investment in programmes that scale-up interventions.
 These reduce the burden of vision impairment across 19 countries and territories where the FHF works and the unmet burden is high (Sweeny, Muirhead and Hennessy, 2023).
-These are Afghanistan, Bangladesh, Burundi, Cambodia, China, Eritrea, Ethiopia, Indonesia, Kenya, Lao People's Democratic Republic, Myanmar, Nepal, Pakistan, occupied Palestinian territory, including east Jerusalem, Papua New Guinea, Philippines, Rwanda, Timor-Leste and Viet Nam.
+These countries are Afghanistan, Bangladesh, Burundi, Cambodia, China, Eritrea, Ethiopia, Indonesia, Kenya, Laos, Myanmar, Nepal, Pakistan, the Occupied Palestinian Territory, Papua New Guinea, Philippines, Rwanda, Timor-Leste and Vietnam.